 The Best Triple Chocolate Layer Cake

 The chocolate cream cheese frosting is very thick, decadent, and perfectly tangy from the cream cheese.
-When you’re mixing the frosting, it will be very thick which is what you want.
+When you’re mixing the frosting, it will be very thick but that is what you want.
 Thin it with only as much cream as you need for a spreadable consistency.

-I topped the cake with mini semi-sweet chocolate chips and melted chocolate.
-As long as I was going overboard with chocolate cake and chocolate frosting, why not.
+I topped my homemade chocolate cake with mini semi-sweet chocolate chips and melted chocolate.
+As long as I was going overboard with chocolate cake and chocolate frosting, I figured why not?
 The mini chips add a perfect amount of texture to this otherwise velvety smooth cake and frosting.